gammalib/gammalib/doc/source/users/user_manual/modules/model.rst

-For model evaluation, the :doxy:``GObservation::model`` method loops over all models in the :doxy:`GModels` container and calls the :doxy:`GModel::eval_gradients` method of each model.
+For model evaluation, the :doxy:``GObservation::model`` method loops over all models in the :doxy:`GModels` container and calls the :doxy:`GModel::eval` method of each model.
 For :doxy:`GModelSky` models this method invokes the :doxy:`GResponse::convolve` method that calls among others the :doxy:`GResponse::irf` method.
 That method needs to be implement for each instruments.